BGforgeNet/bg2-tweaks-and-tricks/docs/spells.md

 ### Non-hostile Grease

 Both [Web](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Web) and [Stinking Cloud](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Stinking_Cloud) are safe to use around the commoners, since they are considered non-hostile.
 This component makes [Grease](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Grease) safe too.

+### Tracking!

+There's no other way to put it, Tracking is the most pathetic HLA.
+Likely even the most pathetic spell.
+Waiting for epic levels to get it just adds to the insult.
+For reference, in AD&D any character can get proficiency in tracking from level 1, Rangers are just better at it.

+This component changes Tracking into an innate Ranger ability:

+- Available from level 1.
+- Range increases with level.
+Initial range is slightly higher than visual range.
+- Unlimited uses per day (same as vanilla).

+Actual mechanics of the spell are not changed, colored screen arrows.
+Note that arrows are only shown for creatures outside of viewport.
+Enemies on the screen, even covered in fog of war, will not get arrows.
+(That also means that higher screen resolution will prevent more arrows from appearing.)

+The ability is still at best situationally useful.
+But at least not as pathetic as before.